willstepp/writings/joseph-the-son/jts.md

 Jacob stopped his prayer and met Grandpa Ken’s eyes.
 He reached out and pulled him close, wrapping both arms around him in a large embrace.
 And he did not let go.
 Grandpa wept more.

 Joseph felt like the floor beneath him was falling away, like all the things he had previously thought about life and the people in his life was upside down and could no longer be trusted.
 He watched the dinner table fall through the hole in the floor, his mother, Lizzie, the wood stove.
 It all spiraled downward into the dark hole that was there.
 It was all there was.
 He had looked at his grandfather as a beacon of strength and wisdom, truth.
 And now that illusion was shattered.
 Yet Jacob was there.
 Strong and resolute.
 He did not sink into the hole.

-And then he spoke.
+Grandpa pulled away and collapsed onto the couch like a child.
+Like a boy.
+His shaky gaze cast upward at Jacob who stood over him.
+But then he too sank onto the couch beside Grandpa.
+His hand reached out to wipe the brow of sweat from the old man’s wrinkled brow.

+“Bring some water, Beth,” Jacob said, “Bring a warm wash cloth.”

+Beth brought them over and stood there unsure what to do or say.
+Jacob took the rag and wiped it over Grandpa’s face, then held up the cup of water to his lips.
+He drank without resistance.

+“Are you okay, Mr. Hight?”

+His face was pale, his eyes rolled.
+Breaths taken in like fish gulps, rapid and deep.

+“What’s a matter with Grandpa?”
+Lizzie asked her mother, grabbing onto the bottom of her shirt.

+“He is sick honey.”

+“Oh.”

+Jacob spoke to Kenneth in a loud, steady voice in order to bring his mind back to the room.
+He snapped two fingers in front of him.

+“Mr. Hight, are you okay?
+Do you need an ambulance?
+Speak if you are able.”

+Grandpa turned to Jacob.
+Rather his eyes rolled in that direction.
+His head lay still against the couch cushion.
+In a strained voice he spoke.

+“Where’s Inny?”

+Jacob turned to Beth to see if she understood.

+“Inez was his first wife.
+She died of pneumonia decades ago.”

+“Inez is in Heaven, Mr. Hight.
+She is in Heaven now.”

+“Not in Heaven,” Grandfather said, “No. Not in Heaven.
+And not on Earth.”

+“That is not what Christians believe.
+That is not what we believe.”

+The old man coughed and wheezed.
+He found it humorous.

+“It doesn’t matter what you believe.
+It doesn’t matter what I believe.
+It only matters what is.”

+“This is my house.
+We lived in this house.
+This same house.
+Mama, Daddy, little Gracie.
+We worked them fields.
+Cows in the fields.
+Had to feed them, milk them.
+Ever day.
+Rain or shine.
+Work to be done.
+Dairy farm.
+Weekends they held dances in the old school house.
+Stacked desks on the wall.
+Made a dance floor.
+Had music.
+Jim Masingill and his brothers had a band.
+They used to pick flowers and sell em at the door.
+Buy a flower for your girl.
+Them boys lined on the walls.
+Scared to talk to the pretty girls.
+Wearing those dresses.
+Flour sack dresses, yes sir.
+She was there too.
+First time I saw her I knew she was mine.
+Mine forever.
+Inny.
+Soft hair, shy eyes.
+Small hands.
+Like a bird.”

+"Think I don't know.
+Think I don't know that you laugh at me.
+I know more than you think I do.
+Think I was always old?
+Think my mind was always confused?
+Once I was strong.
+Once I was witty.
+Made jokes.
+Once I felt pity for the aged and the poor.
+With a solemn and respectful face I gave money to those in need.
+In so many small ways I lorded it over them.
+All the time welling up with pride at my goodness, sometimes to the verge of tears at my benevolence.
+How vain I was.
+How useless and vain.
+What did I know about loss then?
+It all goes to shit.
+God and Jesus and the Holy Ghost.
+Virgin birth.
+Walking on water.
+The resurrection.
+That's the lie.
+The only truth in this world is disintegration.
+There will be no reunion.
+What is gone will not come again."

+"Respectfully sir, you are mistaken.
+And I've dedicated my life to sharing the Good News that has been revealed to us through the life and death of our Savior, Jesus Christ.
+That is my belief."

+"Respectfully sir, it doesn't matter what you believe.
+And it doesn't matter what I believe.
+It only matters what is."

+That he would lose it over and over again.
+Florene.
+If I only understood what it meant to lose my love to eternity.
+I lost her.
+Every moment I didn’t want to be in her presence.
+I remember a summer night I left the house and went for a walk and I cursed her.
+And now what I wouldn’t give.
+It doesn’t matter.
+Nothing else matters.
+Nothing!
+That’s what they don’t tell you about life.
+That all the rest is horseshit.
+Your job, money, house, car.
+Horseshit.
+They don’t tell you that and then by the time you finally understand its too late.
+Love.
+More real than those things.
+I can’t say what I mean.
+I won’t never again be that boy who got up courage to ask her to go with me to the Shannon barn dance and took her outside and kissed her under the stars that night.
+She was my love.
+Mine.

+And there ain’t no Heaven.
+No after life.
+No reunification will bring that love back to me again.
+Don’t bullshit me.

+25000